HeavinSlayer109/admin-core/README.md

 # Admin Core

-**AdminCore** is an a light weight plugin for server owners to make their staff members' job easier.
+**AdminCore** is a light weight plugin for server owners to make their staff members' job easier.
 With **AdminCore**, server moderation will never be easier and fun.
 Though, its not finished yet, I am posting the latest source code in here.